4dn-dcic/fourfront/docs/static-pages.md

     bin/export-data "https://data.4dnucleome.org/search/?type=Page&limit=all" -u ACCESS_KEY_ID -p ACCESS_KEY_SECRET > new_page_inserts_file.json
     bin/export-data "https://data.4dnucleome.org/search/?type=StaticSection&limit=all" -u ACCESS_KEY_ID -p ACCESS_KEY_SECRET > new_static_section_inserts_file.json
     ```
+- For images which desire to host externally (e.g. outside of repository or third-party URL), then it is suggested to upload images into a relevanet *sub-folder* (perhaps create an "/images/" folder for auxiliary images) of the **"4dn-dcic-public"** public S3 bucket.
+This bucket could also be used to host Markdown (.md) or other files, probably in the "/static-pages/" sub-folder, the URL of which can be used in the "file" field of StaticSections (will require a PATCH to Page or StaticSection to update 4DN Item content from file).

 # Permissions

-### TODO

 Currently may set a `status` of "draft", "published", or "deleted" for any Page or StaticSection and permissions will work accordingly.
+Permissions by lab/user should work in same way as for other Items, but this hasn't yet been tested.

 # StaticSections Above Search Results

-### TODO
+## **Simplification & Future** \< THIS WILL SUPERCEDE SYSINFOS MAPPING \>

+If we like this structure of having a static page or block for (almost) each `@type`, we could simplify greatly by getting rid of the Sysinfo Item & just having search.py look-up if any page w/ name `’/search-info-header/’ + @type` exists and then including its contents into a ‘search_header_content’ property as part of search results/response JSON.

 ## **BELOW SYSINFOS APPROACH WILL BE DEPRECATED SOON BUT FOR NOW STILL FUNCTIONAL**

 ## Static Section Header `@type` Mapping